German 10-year bond yield set for biggest weekly rise since February - Up News Info

 LONDON — Germany’s benchmark Bund yield steadied on Friday but was still on track for its biggest weekly rise since February after higher-than-expected U.S. consumer price data stoked inflation concerns earlier in the week.

-U.S. and euro zone yields rose on Wednesday after higher-than-expected U.S. consumer price data stoked concerns about sustained inflation and a possible tightening of monetary policy.
+U.S. and euro zone yields rose on Wednesday after higher-than-expected U.S. consumer price data stoked concerns about sustained inflation and a possible monetary tightening.

-But reassuring comments from the U.S. Federal Reserve saw core yields edge back on Thursday and Friday.
+But reassuring comments from the Fed and U.S. retail sales, which unexpectedly stalled in April, saw core yields edge back on Thursday and Friday.

 European Central Bank Governing Council member Yannis Stournaras said that despite signs that financial markets were predicting inflation, Europe is not facing the kind of inflation concerns seen in the United States and that current monetary policy is appropriate.